 Put simply they are mockups of digital product ideas that can be tested and shared.
 They can be Lo-Fi prototypes that are quick and easy to produce using paper or digital prototyping tools.
 These allow you to test ideas and share them with your team quickly.
 Or they can be Hi-Fi to test both functionality and the visual look and feel.
 This is a good way to make sure everyone is happy with your design before you commit to development.

 They improve communication and transparency within your team and allow you to get feedback early in the project so you can refine and improve your designs.

 Usability issues can be discovered straight away including any issues with your user flow and functionality.

 They can be tested with real users to gain valuable feedback and insights.
 Either in smaller qualitative testing or larger quantitative testing, or both.

 Overall they save time and money in the long run by making sure you are creating the right product with the right features and building it in the right way.

 How to create them

 To make a prototype, choose the right tool for the job.
 Consider how complex you need the prototypes to be, versus how much time you have to build.
 And don’t forget the time it takes to learn new tools.
 Tools such as Figma, Invision and Adobe XD are popular for less complex designs.

-Some designs require more complex prototypes in order to test multiple user flows with more realistic input and feedback.
+Some designs require more complex prototypes to test multiple user flows with more realistic input and feedback.
 It’s better to try and break your designs at this stage rather than during development.
 Tools such as Protopie are a great solution for when detailed functionality needs to be tested.